-Overall Strategy: The highest priority for OWA in 2018-21, as a partner in the workplace safety and insurance appeals system, is to contribute to appeals inventory reduction at the WSIAT.
+Overall Strategy: The highest priority for OWA in 2017-20, as a partner in the workplace safety and insurance appeals system, is to contribute to appeals inventory reduction at the WSIAT.
 Because OWA is the single largest source of representation for workers at WSIAT, success by OWA will play an important role in WSIAT's overall efforts.

-On September 30, 2015, OWA's inventory at WSIAT reached the highest level in OWA's history.
-At 1626 cases, it represented almost half of OWA's overall caseload, versus the ideal level of around 650 cases at WSIAT.
+On September 30, 2015, OWA's inventory at WSIAT had reached 1,626, the highest level in OWA's history.
+This was 976 higher than the ideal level of 650 and represented almost half of OWA's overall caseload.
 This significantly affected OWA's ability to efficiently turn over cases and manage incoming workload.
-In 2016-17, OWA made significant progress in WSIAT inventory reduction, reaching 1265 cases by year-end.
-In its 2017-18 business plan, OWA committed to continue to focus its resources on efforts to make further progress in reducing WSIAT inventory.
-As of December 31, 2017, OWA had succeeded in reducing its WSIAT inventory to 968, already exceeding the reduction target of 1116 for the whole fiscal year; and with a projection for additional progress by March 31, 2018.
-OWA had also increased the percentage of its WSIAT caseload at the resolution stage to 65% versus 62% in the fall of 2015, meaning that overall more of its WSIAT caseload was closer to final resolution.
+As of April 1, 2016, OWA had succeeded in reducing its WSIAT inventory to 1,542.
+In its 2016-17 business plan, OWA committed to focus its resources on efforts to make significant further progress in reducing this inventory.
+As of March 31, 2017, OWA had succeeded in reducing by 266 (17.3%) to 1,276.
+In addition, OWA had moved 67.5% of its WSIAT caseload to the resolution stage versus 60.8% on September 30, 2015, meaning that overall more of its WSIAT caseload was closer to final resolution.

-In 2018-21, WSIAT, to continue progress on reducing its appeals inventory, will offer more hearings than its annual average earlier in the decade.
-So OWA must be ready to accept those hearings and assist in WSIAT's efforts.
-OWA will also actively work with WSIAT, employer and worker community partners to identify and pilot innovative approaches to address the appeals inventory and improve dispute resolution and appeals, including early and alternative dispute resolution initiatives and video hearings.
-Overall, as the wait time for OWA's cases at WSIAT decreases, OWA will be better positioned to resolve cases earlier.
-Effective and timely dispute resolution in Ontario's workplace insurance system contributes to our economic well being because it provides more certainty to employers and reduces the burden of litigation.
+In 2017-18, WSIAT will continue to increase its capacity to offer hearings.
+So OWA must be ready to accept those hearings and assist in continuing caseload reduction at WSIAT.
+OWA will also actively work with WSIAT, employer and worker community partners to identify and pilot innovative approaches to address the appeals inventory and improve dispute resolution and appeals, including early resolution initiatives and video hearings.
+This business plan ensures that OWA will continue to collaborate effectively with WSIAT in caseload reduction initiatives.

-OWA will continue to assign new and existing resources to WSIAT cases awaiting hearing dates, to ensure prompt response to offers of hearings, adjusting regional and individual caseloads as required.
-Based on current workflow analysis, this will reduce OWA's WSIAT caseload to an ideal level by the end of 2019-20.
+The OWA will continue to assign new and existing resources to WSIAT cases awaiting hearing dates, to ensure prompt response to offers of hearings, adjusting regional and individual caseloads as required.
+Based on current workflow analysis, this will reduce OWA's WSIAT caseload from 1,276 as of March 31, 2017 to 1,116 by the end of 2017-18, 1,008 by the end of 2018-19 and 908 by the end of 2019-20.
+If the collaboration with WSIAT produces improved results, these outcomes will improve.

 The continued focus on WSIAT inventory reduction will affect OWA capacity to handle new cases, but this will be sustainable due to a significant reduction in incoming representation work from the high levels earlier in the decade.